Nuclear power in Switzerland: Politics

 On 10 June 2008, ATEL submitted an application to the Swiss Federal Office of Energy for the construction of a new plant in the Niederamt region (SO).
 A further two applications were to be presented by Axpo and BKW before the end of 2008.

 In May 2011, the Swiss government decided to abandon plans to build new nuclear reactors.
 The country's five existing reactors will be allowed to continue operating, but will not be replaced at the end of their life span.
 The last will go offline in 2034.

 In October 2016 energy companies formally withdrew their 2008 applications to build three new power plants.

 In November 2016, a referendum was held concerning a Green Party initiative that would have phased out all nuclear plants after a life-span of 45 years.
 The three oldest nuclear plants (Beznau 1 and 2, and Mühleberg) would have had to be shut down as early as 2017, and every remaining plant by 2029.
 The initiative was rejected by 54.2% of voters.

 On 21 May 2017, 58% of Swiss voters accepted the new Energy Act establishing the energy strategy 2050 and forbidding the construction of new nuclear power plants.
+The strategy involves phasing out nuclear power, increasing reliance on hydroelectric and other renewables.
+Hydroelectric power currently supplies 60% of the country's electricity, while solar, wind, biomass, and geothermal generation is expected to double by 2035.
+No new nuclear reactors will be constructed, and existing plants will continue to operate subject to safety evaluations by ENSI.

+In August 2024, the Federal Council, led by Energy Minister Albert Rösti, proposed lifting the nuclear power plant construction ban that had been in place since 2017.
+Citing concerns over energy security and fossil fuel phase-out, the government seeks to amend the Nuclear Energy Act (Kernenergiegesetz) to allow the construction of new nuclear plants and extend the operational life of the existing ones.